Podcasts

 FBA Talks Podcast

-In this talk Bhadra describes the six realms as a mirror in which to fully know the particulars of our own self created universe.
-This talk was given at Bristol Buddhist Centre, 2017. *** Help us keep FBA Podcasts free for everyone!
+The Buddha's Enlightenment and his Parinirvana are the two key events in his life.
+But what significance do they hold for us in our approach to life – and death?
+Subhadramati, an experienced and engaging Buddhist teacher, will explore these profound questions.
+This talk was given at London Buddhist Centre, 2024. *** Help us keep FBA Podcasts free for everyone!
 Donate now: https://freebuddhistaudio.com/donate Subscribe to our Free Buddhist Audio podcast: A full, curated, quality Dharma talk, every week.
 Apple Podcasts: https://podcasts.apple.com/us/podcast/dharmabytes-from-free-buddhist-audio/id416832097 Spotify: https://open.spotify.com/show/4UHPDj01UH6ptj8FObwBfB YouTube: https://www.youtube.com/@FreeBuddhistAudio1967

 The Buddhist Centre Podcast